 chain = RunnableParallel(fact=fact_chain, poem=poem_chain)

-Call .invoke() with a dict containing all variables required by both sub-chains:
+We call .invoke() once, with a dict containing all the variables that both sub-chains need:

 output = chain.invoke({'school': 'primary', 'topics': 'solar system', 'points': 2, 'sentences': 2})